smepps1989/deep-learning-challenge/README.md

 ### Optimization of Neural Network Using KerasTuner
+As a final attempt at optimization, KeraTuner was introduced as a way to find the hyperparameters of the model with the best accuracy.
+KerasTuner uses different combinations of hyperparameters (think activation functions, number of neurons, number of layers, etc.), builds the defined neural network, and makes predictions using the test dataset.
+Below are the results of the best model's accuracy.
 <img src="imgs/keras_tuner_results.png">

 The best model determined by KerasTuning optimization had the following hyperparameters: